Tet Offensive: Reassessment

 While this was being deliberated, the troop request was leaked to the press and published in The New York Times on 10 March.
 The article also revealed that the request had begun a serious debate within the administration.
 According to it, many high-level officials believed that the U.S. troop increase would be matched by the communists and would simply maintain a stalemate at a higher level of violence.
 It went on to state that officials were saying in private that "widespread and deep changes in attitudes, a sense that a watershed has been reached."

 A great deal has been said by historians concerning how the news media made Tet the "turning point" in the public's perception of the war.
 Popular CBS anchor Walter Cronkite stated during a news broadcast on February 27, "We have been too often disappointed by the optimism of the American leaders, both in Vietnam and Washington, to have faith any longer in the silver linings they find in the darkest clouds" and added that, "we are mired in a stalemate that could only be ended by negotiation, not victory."
 Far from suffering a loss of morale, however, the majority of Americans had rallied to the side of the president.
-A Gallup poll in January 1968 revealed that 56 percent polled considered themselves hawks on the war and 27 percent doves, with 17 percent offering no opinion.
-By early February, at the height of the first phase of the offensive, 61 percent declared themselves hawks, 23 percent doves, and 16 percent held no opinion.
-Johnson, however, made few comments to the press during or immediately after the offensive, leaving an impression of indecision on the public.
-It was this lack of communication that caused a rising disapproval rating for his conduct of the war.
-By the end of February, his approval rating had fallen from 63 percent to 47 percent.
-By the end of March the percentage of Americans that expressed confidence in U.S. military policies in Southeast Asia had fallen from 74 to 54 percent.
+A Gallup poll in January 1968 revealed that 56 per cent polled considered themselves hawks on the war and 27 per cent doves, with 17 per cent offering no opinion.
+By early February, at the height of the offensive's first phase, 61 per cent declared themselves hawks, 23 per cent doves, and 16 per cent held no opinion.

+Johnson, however, made few comments to the press during or immediately after the offensive, leaving an impression of indecision on the public, and it was this lack of communication that caused a collapse in his approval rating for his conduct of the war: by the end of February, his approval rating had fallen from 63 per cent to 47 per cent.
+By the end of March, the percentage of Americans that expressed confidence in U.S. military policies in Southeast Asia had fallen from 74 per cent to 54 per cent.